dvdinth/pyintelliclima/README.md

 It can be extended to include other devices from IntelliClima in the future, but I only own the ECOCOMFORT, so I cannot add any others.
 Feel free to submit a PR for additional devices.

+## Credits

+This was highly inspired by: https://github.com/ruizmarc/homebridge-intelliclima

+Partial credit for the reverse engineering of the API goes to them.

 * * *

 ## Project Docs